9keystrokes/ALUM_CONNECT/README.md

 # Alum Connect
-Sorrry for those env's
+Sorrry for those env's.
-This is repository that is now being developed.
+This is a repository that has been developed locally in the past.